BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 If this is your first trip to Munich, it is tempting to search only for hotels near Hauptbahnhof or Marienplatz.

 Those areas can be very useful.
-But they are not automatically the best answer for everyone.
+But they are not automatically the right answer for everyone.
 Munich is a network city.
-S-Bahn, U-Bahn, trams, buses, regional trains, and walkable districts can make several areas work well — if the connection fits your actual trip.
+S-Bahn, U-Bahn, trams, buses, regional trains, and walkable districts can make several areas work well, if the connection fits your actual trip.

 Marienplatz and New Town Hall in Munich